matteberna/aspnetcore-toolkit/Documentation/Hetzner.md

   ```

 > **Note:** The SSL directives referenced here are placeholders.

+> **Note:** Strict-Transport-Security is a long term commitment.
+HTTPS will be required on all subdomains.

 - Generate a 2048-bit DH param file (takes a minute):
   ```bash